 Messrs.
-Berry, Russell and Trout are the three managers who were elected at our 2016 Annual Meeting and are the three managers nominated by the members of the general partner of our general partner to stand for election to the Board of Managers at the 2017 Annual Meeting.
+Berry, Russell and Trout are the three managers who were elected at our 2017 Annual Meeting.
+Mr. Berry passed away on October 2, 2017.
+Mr. Lassiter was appointed on November 29, 2017 to fill the remainder of Mr. Berry's term as a manager, and along with Messrs.
+Russell and Trout, are the three managers nominated by the members of the general partner of our general partner to stand for election to the Board of Managers at the 2018 Annual Meeting.

-In the opinion of the Board of Managers, and as "independent" currently is defined by the NASDAQ rules, and assuming the three nominated managers are elected by the limited partners at the 2017 Annual Meeting, a majority of the Board of Managers after the 2017 Annual Meeting are and will be independent of management and free of any relationship that would interfere with their exercise of independent judgment.
+In the opinion of the Board of Managers, and as "independent" currently is defined by the NASDAQ rules, and assuming the three nominated managers are elected by the limited partners at the 2018 Annual Meeting, a majority of the Board of Managers after the 2018 Annual Meeting are and will be independent of management and free of any relationship that would interfere with their exercise of independent judgment.
 The Board of Managers has affirmatively determined that Messrs.
-Berry, Russell, Trout and Vaughn and Ms. Rochelle are independent.
+Lassiter, Russell, Trout and Vaughn and Ms. Rochelle are independent.
 In addition to the NASDAQ "independent" rules, the Board of Managers has also affirmatively determined that Messrs.
-Berry, Russell and Trout also satisfy the definition of "independent" prescribed by the Securities and Exchange Commission for members of an audit committee.
+Lassiter, Russell and Trout also satisfy the definition of "independent" prescribed by the Securities and Exchange Commission for members of an audit committee.

-The Board of Managers held 8 meetings and acted by unanimous written consent 4 times in fiscal 2016.
+The Board of Managers held 8 meetings and acted by unanimous written consent 6 times in fiscal 2017.
 Each Manager attended at least 75% of the total number of meetings of the Board of Managers and of the committees of the Board of Managers on which such Manager served.

-The Board of Managers strongly recommends each manager attend the 2017 Annual Meeting of our limited partners.
-All of the eight managers currently serving attended the 2016 Annual Meeting.
+The Board of Managers strongly recommends each manager attend the 2018 Annual Meeting of our limited partners.
+Six of the eight managers currently serving attended the 2017 Annual Meeting.

 The Board of Managers has an Advisory Committee that consists of Messrs.
-Berry, Russell and Trout.
+Lassiter, Russell and Trout.
 The Advisory Committee functions as the audit committee and as the compensation committee.
-In addition, the Advisory Committee addresses all matters concerning conflicts of interest and the application of the Business Opportunities Agreement.
-The Advisory Committee acted by unanimous written consent one time in fiscal 2016 and held one special meeting.
+In addition the Advisory Committee addresses all matters concerning conflicts of interest and the application of the Business Opportunities Agreement.
+The Advisory Committee acted by unanimous written consent one time in fiscal 2017 and held no special meetings.